You may have received this same

 -The four calling birds were the four gospels of Matthew, Mark, Luke & John.

--The five golden rings recalled the Torah or Law, the first five books of the Old Testament.
+-The five golden rings recalled the Torah or Law, the

 -The six geese a-laying stood for the six days of creation.